MicrosoftDocs/biztalk-docs/his/core/confirmation-and-rejection-of-data]1.md

 ---
 description: "Learn more about: Confirmation and Rejection of Data]"
-title: "Confirmation and Rejection of Data]1 | Microsoft Docs" ms.custom: ""
+title: "Confirmation and Rejection of Data]1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: df70b0e4-659c-4518-87f8-e0f2ff97c2d9
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Confirmation and Rejection of Data]
 The following topics describe conditions under which inbound and outbound data is confirmed or rejected.